-Malaysia country profile - BBC News
+Malaysia profile

 Sultan Muhammad V was sworn in as the 15th paramount ruler, Malaysia's head of state, in December 2016.
 The post of paramount ruler is rotated every five years among the sultans of the nine Malay kingdoms.

-Prime minister: Najib Abdul Razak
+Prime minister: Mahathir Mohamad

-Najib Razak, the scion of an longstanding Malaysian political dynasty, assumed the post of prime minister following the resignation of his predecessor in 2009.

-He was sworn in for a second term after the National Front coalition won the 2013 elections with a weakened majority to extend its unbroken, 56-year rule, in the face of the strongest opposition ever.
-Opponents alleged major electoral fraud.
+Mahathir Mohamad became prime minister in May 2018 following his shock election victory over the coalition that has ruled the country for six decades since independence from Britain.

+Mr Mahathir ruled Malaysia with an iron fist from 1981 to 2003.
+He started his new term at the age of 92 - the oldest elected leader in the world.

 MEDIA

 Malaysia has some of the toughest censorship laws in the world.
-The authorities exert substantial control over the media and can impose restrictions in the name of national security.
+The authorities exert substantial media controls and can impose restrictions in the name of national security.

-TV3 is the leading national private, terrestrial broadcaster.
-Privately-owned TVs have close ties to the ruling National Front coalition, while state outlets reflect government views, says US-based Freedom House.
+Privately-owned TVs have close ties to the ruling coalition, while state outlets reflect government views.

 Most privately-owned print titles are run by parties or business groups allied with the ruling coalition.
-Newspapers must renew their publication licences annually, and the home minister can suspend or revoke publishing permits.

-The internet has become the main platform for free discussion and for exposing political corruption, says Freedom House.
-But Malaysia is listed as a country "under surveillance" in Reporters Without Borders' (RSF) "Enemies of the Internet" report.

 TIMELINE